isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 You can use any framework, library, or language to render Headless Adaptive Forms and use our REST APIs to validate and submit the forms.
 Web SDK and React component provided out of the box are for your convenience.
 You can develop your own components and are not limited to use these.

 **Where is captured data stored?**

+The data is handed to the configured REST endpoint.
+You can also configure a Form Data Model (FDM) to receive or send data to disparate data sources (FDM feature would be available in a subsequent beta release.)

 **Is Headless Adaptive Forms HIPPA complaint?**